realpython/python-guide/docs/scenarios/gui.rst

 Tk
 --
-Tkinter is a thin object-oriented layer on top of Tcl/Tk. **It has the advantage of being included with the Python standard library, making it the most convenient and compatible toolkit to program with.**
+:module:`Tkinter` is a thin object-oriented layer on top of Tcl/Tk. **It has the advantage of being included with the Python standard library, making it the most convenient and compatible toolkit to program with.**